 All the sand added to the streets must be cleaned up later, or it ends up in the storm drain systems, and ultimately the streams or the bay.
 Crews work hard to find the right balance, making sure that there is enough sand for traction in difficult areas, but not too much.

-When snow conditions warrant it, plows are installed on four trucks
+When weather conditions predict snow, plows are installed on four trucks.
+As

-is to begin plowing when four inches of snow has accumulated and snow is
+is to begin plowing when snow has accumulated a couple inches and snow is

 forecast to continue, or when wind and weather conditions are severe enough